 Clean Score: 2 for language, 2 for violence, 2.5 for sex, a total score of 6.5/9.
 Use of language is in character, for some character more excessive, for others less.
 Violence is described in-character, not for shock value.
 Consensual sex is described more emotionally, with some vague physical details.
 Rape and sexual abuse alluded to behind closed doors.
 To find out more about my Clean Score, click here.

-What did YOU think of Long Lost?
+What did YOU think of No Gods, No Monsters?
 Let’s discuss your thoughts in the comments below!
 (If you haven’t read it yet, please remember the comments section is NOT a spoiler-free zone!)